-\ Thomas Pooley, Bodmin Assizes, July \$1, 1857.
-In December following, he received n free pardon from the Crown. † George Jacob Holyoake, August 17, 1857;
+\ Thomas Pooley, Bodinin Assizes, July 31, 1857.
+In December following, he received a free pardon from the Crown.

+George Jacob Holyoake, August 17, 1857; Edward Truelove, July, 1857.

-Baron de Gleichen, Marlborough-streei Police Court, August 4, 1857.
+\ Baron de Gleichen, Marlborough Street Police Court, August 4, 1857.

-For if he who does not believe in a future state, necessarily lies, it follows that they who do believe are only prevented from lying, if prevented they are, by the fear of hell.
-We will not do the authors and abettors of the rule the injury of supposing, that the conception which they have formed of Christian virtue is drawn from their own consciousness.
+self-convicted of absurdity so far as regards its professed purpose, can be kept in force only as a badge of hatred, a relic of persecution; a persecution, too, having the peculiarity, that the qualification for undergoing it, is the being clearly proved not to deserve it.
+The rule, and the theory it implies, are hardly less insulting to believers than to infidels.
+For if he who does not believe in a future state. necessarily lies, it follows that they who do believe are only prevented from lying, if prevented they are, by the fear of hell.
+We will not authors and abettors of the rule the injury of supposing, that the conception which they have formed of Christian virtue is drawn from their own consciousness.

 These, indeed, are but rags and remnants of persecution, and may be thought to be not so much an indication of the wish to persecute, as an example of that very frequent infirmity of English minds, which makes them take a preposterous pleasure in the assertion of a bad principle, when they are no longer bad enough to desire to carry it really into practice.
 But unhappily there is no security in the state of the public mind, that the suspension of worse forms of legal persecution, which has lasted for about the space of a generation, will continue.
 In this age the quiet surface of routine is as often ruffled by attempts to resuscitate past evils, as to introduce new benefits.
-What is boasted of at the present time as the revival of religion. is always, in narrow and uncultivated minds, at least as much the revival of bigotry; and where there is the strong permanent leaven of intolerance in the feelings of a people, which at all times abides in the middle classes of this country, it needs but little to provoke them into actively persecuting those whom they have never ceased to think proper objects of persecution.\
+What is boasted of at the present time as the revival of religion, is always, in narrow and uncultivated minds, at least as much the revival of bigotry; and where there is the strong permanent leaven of intolerance in the feelings of a people, which at all times abides in the middle classes of this country, it needs but little to provoke them into actively persecuting those whom they have never ceased to think proper objects of persecution.\ For it is this-it is the opinions men entertain, and the feelings they cherish, respecting those who disown the beliefs they deem important, which makes this country not a place of mental freedom.
+For a long time past, the chief mischief of the legal penalties is that they strengthen the social stigma.
+It is that stigma which is really